ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Downloading the Weather Model Code
 ==================================

-To clone the ufs-weather-model repository, execute the following commands:
+To clone the develop branch of the ufs-weather-model repository, execute the following commands:

 .. code-block:: console